 Log in to your Marketplace account.
-You'll see a 2019 application, pre-filled with some of your 2018 information.
-Update the application, then choose a new plan or renew by December 15.
+You'll see a 2022 application, pre-filled with some of your 2021 information.
+Update the information, then choose a new plan or renew by January 15, 2022.

-When and how to end your Marketplace plan depends on your situation and who you're canceling for.
+When and how to end your Marketplace plan depends on your situation and who you're cancelling for.
 For step-by-step instructions, answer a few questions about why you’re ending coverage.

 Even if you're happy with your plan and don't have any life changes to report (like a move or income changes), you should still take a look at the plans available to you.
 You might benefit from a change, and you won’t know until you compare.

 Get help deciding whether to keep or change your plan (PDF, 200 KB).

 When you apply, you'll provide details about your household, your income, and any coverage you currently have.

 Use our checklist (PDF, 160 KB) to make sure you're ready.

 Outside Open Enrollment, you can get health insurance only 2 ways: